iniruiyu/LearnBlockchain/README.md

     	*/
     	// 1.Create a taget with an initial value of 1 target := big.NewInt(1)
-    	// 2.Shift 256-targetBit to the left
+    	// 2.Shift 256-target Bit to the left
     	target = target.Lsh(target, 256-targetBit)
     	return &ProofOfWork{Block: Block, Target: target}
     }